Summary

 Teething

 'Eruption' refers to the tooth breaking through the gum line.
-In babies, tooth eruption is also called teething.
-The timing of tooth eruption differs from child to child.
-For example, one child may cut their first tooth when only a few months old, while another may not start teething until they are 12 months old or more.
+In babies, this process is called teething.
+The time for each tooth to erupt differs from child to child.
+For example, one child may have their first tooth erupt when they are only a few months old, while another may not have a tooth erupt until they are 12 months old or more.

 Upper Teeth | Tooth Erupts | Tooth Lost |